 Most of us take our sense of smell for granted.
 But have you ever thought about what it would be like to not be able to smell something?
 The complete loss of smell is called anosmia (an-OHZ-me-uh).
 Without your sense of smell, food tastes different, you can't smell the scent of a flower, and you could find yourself in a dangerous situation, unknowingly.
 For example, without the ability to detect odors, you wouldn't smell a gas leak, smoke from a fire, or sour milk.

 Taste and smell disorders send hundreds of thousands of Americans to the doctor each year.
 Fortunately, for most people, anosmia is a temporary nuisance caused by a severely stuffy nose from a cold.
 Once the cold runs its course, a person's sense of smell returns.
+It can also be a symptom of COVID-19.

 But for some people, including many elderly, the loss of a sense of smell may persist.
 In addition, anosmia can be a sign of a more serious medical condition.
 Any ongoing problems with smell should be checked out by a doctor.